angrycub/katacoda-scenarios/nomad-reverse-proxy/finish.md

 ## Next steps

-In this guide, you set up a reverse NIGNX proxy configured for the Nomad UI.
+In this hands-on lab, you set up a reverse NIGNX proxy configured for the Nomad UI.
 You also explored common configuration settings necessary to allow the Nomad UI to work properly through proxy—connection timeouts, proxy buffering, WebSocket connections, and Origin header rewriting.

 You can use these examples to configure your preferred proxy server software to work with the Nomad UI.
-For further information about the NGINX specific configuration highlighted in this guide, consult:
+For further information about the NGINX specific configuration highlighted in this hands-on lab, consult:

 - [connection timeout][nginx-proxy-read-timeout]
 - [proxy buffering][nginx-proxy-buffering]